throughnothing/willwolf.me/src/posts/2010-12-03-successful-people-read-books.md

 If you want to be a well-rounded, successful, thought-filled individual, turn off the TV and pick up a book.
 What are you reading today?

-{% blockquote Mark Twain %}
-The man who does not read good books has no advantage over the man who can't read them.
+> The man who does not read good books has no advantage over the man who can't read them.
-{% endblockquote %}
+> -- Mark Twain